-- six (6) relays, four (4) Binary Inputs, and four (4) Analog Inputs - relays can be configured to indicate status of six (6) different alarms or status points - independently-isolated Binary Inputs can be configured to report ON/OFF status of four (4) controls - Analog Inputs include input scaling and can report the status of four (4) analog controls referenced to the dc bus
+- Six (6) relays, four (4) Binary Inputs, and four (4) Analog Inputs - Relays can be configured to indicate status of six (6) different alarms or status points - Independently-isolated Binary Inputs can be configured to report ON/OFF status of four (4) controls - Analog Inputs include input scaling and can report the status of four (4) analog controls referenced to the dc bus

 2.1.4.
-Filter Capacitor Board (A7)
+Filter Capacitor Board (A7) or Capacitors (C1x)

-Shown near top-left of silkscreen.
-Bolted to top of the Power Board (A2).
-The capacitors (C1x) filter 'ripple' from the dc output.
+The electrolytic capacitors (C1x) filter 'ripple' from the dc output.